OfficeDev/Project-CSOM-Read-Local-CustomFields/README.md

 I want to be able to retrieve project local custom fields so that I can display properties/data unique to my projects.

-### Using App
+## Using the app

-1. Add the Project CSOM client package [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/)
+1. Add the Project CSOM client package [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/).
-2. Update the PWA site
+2. Update the PWA site.
 3. Update the login/password to your PWA site.
-4. Upload the sample Project mpp file to PWA and publish
+4. Upload the sample Project mpp file to PWA and publish.
-5. Run the app
+5. Run the app.

-### Prerequisites
+## Prerequisites
 To use this code sample, you need the following:
 * Project Online tenant.
 * Visual Studio 2013 or later